 Optimising LEDE (OpenWrt) for the PC Engines APU2Published: 2016-09-03

 The PC Engines APU2 is an embedded system based on AMD's Jaguar family of processors.
-Many people prefer to run pfSense on it, but since the rest of my hardware is alread on LEDE, it's easier for me to stick with that; the APU2 will manage a network running other LEDE nodes, with customised images (see my article on UCI defaults for more information on that).
+Many people prefer to run pfSense on it, but since the rest of my hardware is already on LEDE, it's easier for me to stick with that; the APU2 will manage a network running other LEDE nodes, with customised images (see my article on UCI defaults for more information on that).
 To get an idea of all the tidbits the APU2 offers, the OpenWrt wiki page is a good starting point - since there are no subtargets anymore for x86/64 (alas), you have to install all extra packages manually to get full support for the hardware capabilities.

 Because LEDE uses generic targets - a kind of catch-all - for the x86 and x86_64 platforms, by default it only configures